 I have been using basic manual wheels for the past 4 months.
-While being ‘handy’ doing light maintenance such as: checking for lose screws/bolts, tire pressure, cleaning the frame, cleaning the ball bearings from the caster wheels in the front from hair, and replacing worn-out pieces- the thing is constant upkeep.
+While being ‘handy’ doing light maintenance such as: checking for loose screws/bolts, tire pressure, cleaning the frame, cleaning the ball bearings from the caster wheels in the front from hair, and replacing worn-out pieces- the thing is constant upkeep.

 On top of all I have mentioned, ‘brakes’ are the most relied on by every person with FA.
 I am thinking that I stand up at least 30-50 times a day.
 Transferring to the car, out of bed, going to the restroom, kitchen grabbing/reaching, brushing my teeth/doing dishes standing up, doing squats, dropping things I cannot reach sitting down, ugh the list goes for ever!
 Putting on the breaks requires me to shift all my weight on my arms awkwardly to my wrists.
 Believe it or not I can tell this repetitive task does more harm to my shoulders than just pushing myself.